srisathyamamidala/srisathyamamidala/README.md

 *Patterns and Frameworks

 ---
-##About me
+## About me
+* I have completed my undergraduation in electrical and electronics engineering.
-*I am very interested in java and my ultimate goal is to become a java developer.
+* I am very interested in java and my ultimate goal is to become a java developer.
-*I love to travel
+* I love to travel and experience new cultures.

-- 📫 ####How to reach me
+-📫 #### How to reach me
 ---
 You can reach me through my personal email: sathya.mamidala1@gmail.com